This page was most recently updated on May 8th, 2025

 SECTION 17.03 State Scepters.

-A. The State Scepters of the Court shall strictly be used by the Emperor and Empress at UCPPE State Functions that are held within the Realm of Southern Colorado, as defined in SECTION 2.02.
+A. The State Scepters of the Court shall strictly be used by the reigning monarchs at UCPPE State Functions held within the Realm of Southern Colorado, as defined in SECTION 2.02.
 [Amended on 02/28/2010, General Membership Meeting.]

 ARTICLE XVIII: THE COUNCIL OF REGENTS